Optimal Data Selection: An Online Distributed View: Experiments

-In Figure~\ref{fig:fed-dmgt-acc}, we run \texttt{FED-DMGT} with three agents, whose streams each have different imbalance factors ($\beta=2, 5, \ \text{and} \ 10$) and corresponding uniform threshold values ($\tau=0.15, 0.1, \ \text{and} \ 0.05$).
-In each selection round, each agent runs \texttt{DMGT} on their individual stream and then sends their selected set to a global model, $\hat{\pi}$, which updates on the pooled selected sets from the agents.
-The updated model is then broadcast back to the agents to be used for their selection decisions in the next round of \texttt{DMGT}.
-At each round, Figure~\ref{fig:fed-dmgt-acc} compares the prediction accuracy of $\hat{\pi}$ trained on the pooled \texttt{DMGT}-selected sets from the agents and a randomly selected, same-sized set from the agents' combined original streams.
-We see that despite the differences in stream balance and threshold sets amongst the agents, \texttt{DMGT} still outperforms \texttt{RAND}.
-With a training set whose size is only $\sim30\%$ of the original pooled data, \texttt{DMGT} achieves $10\%$ accuracy gains when predicting on rare MNIST classes and $1\%$ gains on rare ImageNet classes.
+In Figure~\ref{fig:dist-dmgt-acc}, we run each of our four algorithms with three agents, whose streams each have different imbalance factors ($\beta=2, 5, \ \text{and} \ 10$).
+For both datasets, during each round, each of the agents receives a 500-point stream and has a budget of 250 points.
+In each selection round, each agent runs the algorithm on their individual stream and then sends their selected set to the global model, $\hat{\pi}$.
+The model updates on the agents' respective pooled selected sets.
+The updated model is then broadcast back to the agents to be used for their selection decisions in the next round.
+At each round, Figure~\ref{fig:dist-dmgt-acc} compares the prediction accuracy of $\hat{\pi}$ trained on on the agents' pooled selected sets.
+We see that models trained on the \texttt{Distributed DMGT} sets with both types of thresholds generally outperform \texttt{SIEVE} sets. \texttt{Distributed DMGT} sets with uniform thresholds outperform \texttt{SIEVE} and \texttt{RAND} sets by $\sim10\%$ on MNIST rare classes and $\sim2\%$ on ImageNet rare classes.